metno/S-ENDA-documentation/source/architecture.rst

 Users
 -----

 The goal of the project is to make sure that all kinds of potential users of dynamical geodata will be able to find and use the data.
 There is a broad spectrum of users with varying expertise in data handling and domain knowledge when it comes to dynamical geodata.

-General user
-############
+In the context diagram, we focus on *general* and *advanced users*.
+They are defined as follows:

-Any user interested in dynamical geodata.
+* **General user:** Any user interested in dynamical geodata.

-Advanced user
-#############
-An experienced user who knows how to access and process data in their tool of choice.
+* **Advanced user:** An experienced user who knows how to access and process data in their tool of choice.
 Besides the WebUI portals they need a machine-to-machine interface, so that they can integrate with their code or command line tools.

 Providers
 ---------

-Data provider
-#############
-Produces data with respective metadata and wants to make them discoverable available to the users.
+* **Data provider:** Produces data with respective metadata and wants to make them discoverable and available to the users

-Service Provider
-#########
-Creates services that serve data and wants to make them discoverable and available to the users.
+* **Service Provider:** Creates services that serve data and wants to make them discoverable and available to the users

 Container diagram